mantidproject/mantid/docs/source/release/v4.1.0/index.rst

 We are proud to announce version 4.1.0 of Mantid.

-We have made significant improvements to support within the Mantid workbench for a number of techniques, adding serval technique specific user interfaces ported ver from Mantidplot.
-It also includes a fresh new implmentation of the sliceviewer that merges in a lot of the popular functionality of the spectrum viewer into one capable tool.
+We have made significant improvements to support within the Mantid workbench for a number of techniques, adding several technique specific user interfaces ported over from Mantidplot.
+It also includes a fresh new implementation of the sliceviewer that merges in a lot of the popular functionality of the spectrum viewer into one capable tool.
 This version also introduces the new muon interface that is the result of a long effort to rebuild the interface using modern design and engineering standards, resulting in a much more stable, extensible interface, but also just so much better to use.

 This is just a few of many improvements in this release, so please take a look at the release notes, which are filled with details of the